Cuban crocodile: Hunting and diet

 Small fish, arthropods, and crustaceans make up the diet of young Cuban crocodiles.
 Adults of the species feed mostly upon small mammals, fish, and turtles.
 They have blunt rear teeth, which aid in crushing the shells of their turtle prey.
 Cuban crocodiles also demonstrate the jumping feeding technique seen in other crocodilians, such as the American alligator.
-By thrusting with their powerful tails, they can leap from the water and snatch small animals from overhanging branches.
+By thrusting with their powerful tails, they can leap from the water and snatch small arboreal animals from overhanging branches.
 They can also run anywhere between 15 and 22 mph, using a gait similar to a gallop, which allows for more quick and aggressive movements.
 The Cuban crocodile, while not a particularly large species, is often regarded as the most aggressive New World crocodile.
 It is behaviorally dominant over the larger American crocodile in areas where the two species coexist.
 Data regarding attacks on humans are limited, but occurrences are likely rare given the species' very small distribution area and separation from human populations.
 Despite its reported aggression, there is only a single known fatal human attack by this species: an elderly man who was attacked and killed in 1995 while spearfishing in the Zapata Swamp.

 Reproduction

 The mating season of the Cuban crocodile is between the months of May and July.
 This is thought to be related to environmental changes, such as rainfall and temperature.
 In the wild, crocodiles will nest in wet marshes; where they will create trenches and cover the eggs with organic material.
 In captivity, crocodiles will create mounds.
 During the nesting period, the Cuban crocodiles will lay between 30 and 40 eggs and the estimated incubation period is 58–70 days.
 Hatching can occur from late August to early September.
 Due to the predation of humans, raccoons, and other animals, many eggs will not hatch.
-At birth, hatchlings are approximately 2–3 inches in length, and are 1/4th of a pound in weight.
+At birth, hatchlings are approximately 2-3 in in length, and weigh 0.25 lb.
 As with other crocodilians the sex of the Cuban crocodile's offspring is determined by the temperature in the nest.
 In conservation, the eggs are kept in incubators that provide a constant environment of 32 degrees Celsius in order to produce males.
 Cuban crocodiles are an aggressive species and are known to have performed acts of cannibalism.
 This is a contributing cause for the majority of offspring not surviving to the juvenile stage.
 In 2012, two Cuban crocodile hatchlings were born in conservation at the National Zoo in Washington, D.C.
 This was the first time in 25 years that the Cuban crocodile had been successfully bred at this zoo.
 The species is known to hybridize with American crocodiles, which may represent a risk for conservation of the species.